yohatad/cssr4africa/cssr4africa/unit_test/face_detection_test/README.md

 roslaunch unit_test face_detection_test_launch_testHarness.launch
 ```

-# Results
+# 🖥️ Output Result
-When running the face detection system, you will see:
+When running the face detection test node, you will see:

 - A window displaying the camera feed with face detection results
 Each detected face will have: